PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Discussion

 $~$

 \textbf{Computational Costs of Collocation Points:} In section \ref{sub_sec:Method_Discuss}, we state that $N_{Coll}$ should be as large as is practical.
-In our experiments, $N_{Coll}$ dominates the run-time of PDE-READ.
-Further, the computational cost of each collocation points rises with the order of the learned PDE.
-These results are a direct consequence of the fact that PDE-READ must evaluate $U$ and its spatial partial derivatives at each collocation point.
-By contrast, at each data point, PDE-READ must only evaluate $U$.
+In our experiments, $N_{Coll}$ dominates the run-time of \texttt{PDE-READ}.
+Further, the computational cost of enforcing the collocation condition rises with the order of the learned PDE.
+These results are a direct consequence of the fact that \texttt{PDE-READ} must evaluate $U$, along with its spatial partial derivatives, at each collocation point.
+By contrast, at each data point, \texttt{PDE-READ} must only evaluate $U$.
 Differentiating $U$ is expensive.
 Thus, evaluating $N$ at a collocation point is far more expensive than evaluating $U$ at a data point, which explains why $N_{Coll}$ dominates run-time.
 The order of the learned PDE exacerbates this problem, since higher-order equations require higher-order derivatives.
 As such, the computational cost associated with each collocation point increases with the order of the learned PDE.
-Because of these fundamental issues, there is a practical limit to how large $N_{Coll}$ can become without making run-time unacceptably large.
+Because of these fundamental issues, there is a practical limit to how large $N_{Coll}$ can become before the run-time is unacceptably large.

 $~$